Ask any professional event photographer, and they’ll be able to tell you about the times they’ve heard this:

 So let’s take a look at the first of the types I mentioned above.
 The charity that’s booked the Grosvenor House Hotel for a celebrity gala.
 It’s a cheap shot to observe that their CEO earns £250k.
 I mean, big complex organisations need experienced and skilled leaders.
 But yeah.
 250k.
 On the ground, they’ll have a budget for this event.
 And very likely a big budget.
 Yes, they might get a favourable rate from the venue, and some of the suppliers.
-But dig into the real work that’s being put in to make this happen… Did the lighting riggers all decided to forgo half their hourly rate?
+Now dig into the hands-on work that’s being put in to make this happen… Did the lighting riggers all decided to forgo half their hourly rate?
 The bouncers?
 The sound operators?
 The caterers?
 The cleaners?
 The bar staff?
 Did the philanthropic drinks industry decide to take a huge loss on the booze for this one?
 NO.

 And yet.
-The one thing you are left with when all the branding has been taken down and the guests have gone home are the photos.
+The one physical record you are left with when all the branding has been taken down and the guests have gone home are the photos.
 A three figure cost (in general) in an overall budget that may well have six figures.
 And you placed that responsibility in the hands of someone who might well not even turn up, and if they do, not have the first clue what they’re doing?

 Yeah, and you put out a request on your channels for a photographer, all the same.
 And maybe the professional photography community noticed, and you started to get publicly fried.
 (And the bigger you are, the more oil we like to pour into the pan.
 We talk to each other all the time, in forums and groups.
 If you approach half a dozen of us, you’re almost guaranteeing to start a conversation you probably don’t want to be happening.)
 You might have to start deleting some of your posts, and getting drawn into reputation defence (good luck with that) which is only going to eat up even more of your resources and social capital.